• Skip to primary navigation

 Malt syrup is a sweet, malty-tasting viscous liquid commonly used in brewing, baking, and various food and beverage preparations, made from sprouted barley grains.

-It’s cherished for its unique flavor, but what if you’ve run out or need a healthier alternative?
+It's cherished for its unique flavor and functional role as a source of fermentable sugars, but what if you've run out or need a healthier alternative?

 Key Takeaways: